iulian2000-cmyk/Attribute-Based-Encryption-IOT-CLOUD/README.md

 > In other words , an access policy can be seen as a formula from propositional logic , in which the variables are from the described list and the logical operators allowed are OR and AND  .
 > Example : ((A AND B) OR C )
+> An user must satisfy the formula in order to have access .